Module pqreader#

 These functions are the building blocks for loading and decoding the different file formats:

-Read the header and the raw t3 or t2 records from a PTU file.
+Read the header and unprocessed t2 or t3 records from ptu file

 Load raw t3 records and metadata from an HT3 file.